Nathalie-Leenders/trainingmaterial-powerautomateworkshop/exercise2.1.md

 1. Click on **Play** to test your app.
 2. Ensure all components are working as expected.

-### Step 6: Share the App
+### Step 6: Share the App (optional)
 1. Click on **Share**.
 2. Enter the email addresses of the users you want to share the app with.
 3. Click **Share**.

 ## Conclusion
 You have successfully configured a basic model-driven app.
 Explore additional features and customization options to enhance your app further.